kirat04/User-Entropy-RNG/README.md

-# Random Number Generator (RNG) with Django and React
+# User Entropy Random Number Generator

 This project is a full-stack application that combines Django and React to create a Random Number Generator (RNG) with user input.
 The user provides an input (like a name, a phrase, or any kind of text), and the application uses this input to generate a random seed that can then be used to generate random numbers.